chamlokuge/NoteFort/README.md

 - 🔒 Archive note
 - 🔒 Unarchive note
 - 🔒 View all notes
 - 🔒 View all archived notes
+- 🔒 View all unarchived notes

 ## Dependancies
-- Node v12.15.0
+- Node v12.x.x or higher
+- MongoDB v5.x.x or higher
 - Jest - Test framework

 ## How to Setup

-- Fork the reposiroty in the GitHub
+- Fork the repository in the GitHub
 - Clone the project into your local computer
+- Set up .env file in reference to .env.stub
 - Run following commands
     - `npm install`
     - `npm test`
     - `npm start`

+ ##